Santa needs help finding a young child with a Christmas wish

 It’s become a loved and appreciated tradition, but this year, Kris Kringle has a new duty while he is in town.

-“My son, Sam, and my husband ran about 2 miles to catch this balloon and I said we’ve got to get this letter to santa, this is a lost letter to santa, it’s got to make its way to Santa,” said the mother of the family that found the letter, Ashley Oyler.
+“My son, Ben, ran about two miles to catch this balloon, and I said we’ve got to get this letter to Santa, this is a lost letter to Santa, it’s got to make its way to Santa,” said Ashley Oyler, the mother of the family that found the letter.

 “It’s really funny from the road seeing two men chasing after a balloon in a field,” said son Zack Oyler.